Tools Reference

 Pressure Sensitivity

-When using a pen tablet, Paint Forge can modulate brush size and opacity based on pen pressure.
-Pressure sensitivity is toggled per-tool in the tool options bar.
-Mouse users are unaffected — pressure defaults to 1.0 for mouse input.
+When using a pen tablet, Paint Forge can modulate brush size and opacity based on pen pressure, pen tilt angle, or drag velocity.
+Each modulator is toggled per-tool in the tool options bar.
+Mouse users are unaffected — pressure defaults to 1.0, tilt to 0°, and velocity falls back to a constant width.

-Supported tools: Brush, Eraser, Raster Brush, Spray Paint, Calligraphy, Healing Brush, Color Replace.
+Supported tools: Brush, Smart Brush, Eraser, Spray Paint, Calligraphy, Healing Brush, Color Replace.

 - Toggle pressure size and/or pressure opacity in each tool's options bar